May 4, 2023

 For more information on regulated coal ash sites in Alabama and throughout the U.S., see Mapping the Coal Ash Contamination.

-54 Unregulated Coal Ash Legacy Ponds and Inactive Landfills near Great Lakes (ash dumps exempted from the 2015 Coal Ash Rule)
+54 Coal Ash Legacy Ponds and Inactive Landfills near Great Lakes

 March 2024 Update: The table below underestimates the legacy units that may be regulated by EPA’s upcoming CCR Legacy Pond Rule.
 Additional legacy units at specific plants may be found in the national map, above.

-Utilities operating coal plants within two miles of a Great Lake operate host at least 54 unregulated inactive coal ash landfills and legacy ponds that escape federal regulation.
-The exact number remains unknown because utilities are not required to report these sites.
+Utilities operating coal plants within two miles of a Great Lake operate host at least 54 inactive coal ash landfills and legacy ponds that escaped federal regulation.
+The exact number remains unknown because utilities were not required to report these sites.

 These dumps are almost certainly contaminating water and threatening health and the environment; however, monitoring data are not currently available for most unregulated sites.